Need a shoe that’s dressy? Casual? Cool? Versatile?

 As we discussed, there were originally two different types of loafers.
 Today, there are a few more categories available on the market.
 What’s the difference?

 Penny loafers are the original loafer.
-They are characterised by a strip of leather across the top that has a diamond slit.
+They are characterized by a strip of leather across the top that has a diamond slit.

 “Gucci” horsebit loafers